 "I am not only grateful for the financial support this award provides but also because it will facilitate my dissertation fieldwork in Sri Lanka.
 If there’s anything to add to all the other great advice you may have received, my suggestion is don’t give up.
 If unsuccessful the first time, always try again!"

-- Fiona C. Thomas, Psychology PhD student, 2017 SSHRC Vanier CGS recipient
+Psychology PhD and 2017 SSHRC Vanier CGS recipient